-XPT | How to Fuel Your Breath
+How to Improve Your Breathing

 Oxygen is vital to almost every cell, tissue, and life-sustaining process in the body.
 No person can survive without it, but athletes need more than the rest of the population.
-We do more.
-We push the body farther, faster and harder – every day.
-When oxygen supply falls short of these increased demands, athletes are forced to pump – or slam on – the brakes.
+We do more!
+We push the body farther, faster and harder every day.
+When oxygen supply falls short of these increased demands, athletes are forced to pump (or slam on) the brakes.
 They often observe:

 Simply put, it’s the overall experience of asking your body to perform and receiving a resounding “no” from all systems, head-to-toe.

 Our primary oxygen source is the air we pull in via the lungs.
-Strategic breathing practices—like those at the core of the XPT experience – not only prevent oxygen insufficiency, but also elevate the body’s oxygen to levels above those previously achieved.
+Strategic breathing practices—like those at the core of the XPT Experience—not only prevent oxygen insufficiency, but also elevate the body’s oxygen to levels above those previously achieved.

 What else can you do?
-While the diet offers less direct oxygen, certain foods can enrich the circulatory system’s supply, as well as nourish and protect the respiratory tissues.
+Well, for starters, learn how to improve your breathing!
+There are more ways than you think to promote better oxygenation—including eating better.
+While the diet offers less direct oxygen, certain foods can enrich the circulatory system’s supply, as well as nourish and protect respiratory tissues.
 Trained breathing coupled with complimentary meal changes can yield noticeable improvements in total athletic endurance.

 Above all other residents of the produce section, papaya ranks highest in this micronutrient (twice as much as the acclaimed oranges, in fact!).
-This tropic fruit also offers betacarotene, the plant pigment responsible for this tropical fruit’s orange color.
+This tropic fruit also offers betacarotene, the plant pigment responsible for its tropical orange color.
 When consumed, the body converts betacarotene into vitamin A, which, in turn, nourishes cilia.
 These miniature hair-like projections line the nasal passages and airways and sweep away debris and infectious bacteria.

-Warm & Spicy Foods
+Warm and Spicy Foods

 Consuming anything especially hot in temperature (like soups or warm beverages) or spicy in flavor (red chili peppers or jalapenos) can make our eyes water and our noses drip.
 Why?
 There is a sensory connection between the GI tract and the sinuses.
 When the stomach heats up, blood flow to the nasal passages increases, as well.
 This can immediately clear congestion and allows more of the blood supply to contact inspired oxygen.
 Hot chili peppers, in particular, are helpful for long-term lung health.
 Regular consumption is shown to reduce the risk of several chronic respiratory diseases.

-Onion & Garlic
+Onion and Garlic

 Often discounted for their pale complexion, these roots offer respiratory perks that rival their colorful peers.
 Onion and garlic owe their neutral hues to anthoxanthins—pale pigments with anti-oxidant, anti-inflammatory and anti-microbial properties.
 This curative cocktail reduces airway constriction—allowing for free airflow—and staves off colds and flu.
 But you’ll need to incorporate them into fresh recipes (like salsa or bruschetta), as heat reduces the anthoxanthins potency.

-Move over button, Portobello, and shiitake.
+Move over button, Portobello, and shiitake!
 Other mushroom varieties deserve a bit of room in the spotlight.
-Chaga and Reishi are traditional medicinal fungi consumed as teas – rather than eaten whole.
+Chaga and Reishi are traditional medicinal fungi consumed as teas, rather than eaten whole.
 Chaga brews essentially steep the body in antioxidants that heal environmental damage to the lungs’ mucosal lining and alleviate asthma-related irritation.
 Reishi mushrooms enhance the oxygen absorption at the tiny tips of the branches of the pulmonary tree (called alveoli), revving up overall lung stamina.
 They also contain lanostan, a nature-made antihistamine that counteracts the respiratory symptoms related to seasonal allergies.

 Sipping on clear liquids is a good start.
-But oils are needed to “lock in” these fluids – much like applying lotion after taking a shower.
+But oils are needed to “lock in” these fluids, much like applying lotion after taking a shower.
 To help, rather than harm, avoid processed or synthetic vegetable oils and spreads.
 Instead, let those straight from Mother Nature be your focus.
 They’ll offer antioxidant and anti-inflammatory benefits, while the others have the opposite effect.
 Reach for whole foods like olives, avocado, coconut, nuts and seeds.
 Unrefined extra virgin olive oil is a perfect pick for salads and dips, whereas cold-pressed virgin coconut oils and organic ghee are better suited for high-heat cooking and frying.